 Hill stations always make for a perfect getaway from the cacophony of the cities.
-The mighty Himalayan range in the northern part of India is home to a plethora of such scenic destinations.
+The mighty Himalayan range in the northern part of India is home to many such scenic destinations.
 If you reside or are temporarily staying in the fast-paced metropolis of New Delhi, there are numerous hill stations to spend a few days.
-The best part is that you can visit these in summers to escape the heat as well as in winters to play in the crisp Himalayan air.
+The best part is that you can visit these in summers to escape the heat and in winters to play in the crisp Himalayan air.
 Here’s a list of the best hill stations near New Delhi.

 Top Hill Stations near Delhi within 300 km

-The capital of the state of Uttarakhand, Dehradun is situated at an altitude of about 650 metres above sea level.
-Abundant greenery, mist-laden hills and a rich culture welcomes you to this picture-postcard destination.
+The capital of the state of Uttarakhand, Dehradun, is situated at an altitude of about 650 metres above sea level.
+Abundant greenery, mist-laden hills and a rich culture welcome you to this picture-postcard destination.
 It is widely believed that Lord Rama and Lakshmana did penance here after killing Ravana.